steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 **Best Practices**
 This workshop is all about communication.
 One of the reasons AI is bad at understanding your prompts, is your human language prompts are simply not detailed enough.
 The big enhancement of modern AIs is they just guess what you might have meant.
 For most people this is fine, but designers care about the details.

+When designing a system, like this class, the term 'Composability' kept coming up.
+By designing the elements to work independently, but as part of a larger system, you can better manage complexity.
+As a designer, you are in a sense the teacher of the AI.
+You want to empower the AI/student/user, but in a structured way, so they don't get lost or overwhelmed.

-As you, a designer, always name your design file layers (right??), you and the AI can have a specific conversation.
+As you always name your design file layers (right??), you and the AI can have a specific conversation.
 "Rotate item carLogo 30 degrees" is very legible to an AI.

 ### SVG AI Helper